blackcode1996/Chatify/README.md

 - Real time chat with other user which will be private.
 - Real time chat with other user in different channel where message sent can be seen by every user.

+## :star2: About the Project

+This is a real-time chat app where users can communicate with each other.
+I will be adding more features to this app in the future.